bajamircea/bajamircea.github.io/_posts/2018-06-23-linked-lists-options.markdown

 # Linear vs. Circular

-There are two choices for the `next` pointer of the tail node (and for the `prev` pointer for the head node).
+There are two choices for the `next` pointer of the tail node.

 It can be `nullptr`, not pointing to another node.
 In this case the list is linear.